Why were the Cherokee removed?

 Beginning on May 26, 1838, soldiers under the command of General Winfield Scott rounded up the majority of the Cherokee along with 1,500 slaves and free blacks, forced them to leave behind most of their possessions and herded them into wooden stockades and internment camps.

-See also How much can I earn through Porter?
+See also How can I get job in Canada from overseas?

 What did the Indian Removal Act do?